civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 40

-The Governor in Council may make regulations **for** the purposes of this Part.
+The Governor in Council may make regulations for the purposes of this Part.

 ### Section 21

-Sections 41 and 42 of the Act are replaced by the following:
+**The heading of Part VII and** sections 41 and 42 of the Act are replaced by the following:

+## Advancement of Equality of Status and Use of English and French

 ### Section 41

   **(1)** The Government of Canada is committed to

-    enhancing the vitality of the English and French linguistic minority communities in Canada and supporting and assisting their development, **taking into account their uniqueness, diversity and historical and cultural contributions to Canadian society**; and
+    enhancing the vitality of the English and French linguistic minority communities in Canada and supporting and assisting their development, taking into account their uniqueness, diversity and historical and cultural contributions to Canadian society; and

     fostering the full recognition and use of both English and French in Canadian society.

-  **(2)** The Government of Canada, recognizing that French is in a minority situation in Canada and North America due to the predominant use of English, is committed to protecting and promoting the French language.
+  **(2)** The Government of Canada, recognizing **and taking into account** that French is in a minority situation in Canada and North America due to the predominant use of English, is committed to protecting and promoting the French language.

-  **(3)** The Government of Canada is committed to advancing opportunities for members of English and French linguistic minority communities to pursue quality learning in their own language throughout their lives, including from early childhood to post-secondary education.
+  **(3)** The Government of Canada is committed to advancing **formal, non-formal and informal** opportunities for members of English and French linguistic minority communities to pursue quality learning in their own language throughout their lives, including from early childhood to post-secondary education.

-  **(4)** The Government of Canada is committed to contributing periodically to an estimate of the number of children whose parents have, under section 23 of the `Canadian Charter of Rights and Freedoms`, the right to have their children receive their instruction in the language of the English or French linguistic minority population of a province or territory, including the right to have them receive that instruction in minority language educational facilities.
+  **(4)** The Government of Canada periodically **estimates, using the necessary tools**, the number of children whose parents have, under section 23 of the `Canadian Charter of Rights and Freedoms`, the right to have their children receive their instruction in the language of the English or French linguistic minority population of a province or territory, including the right to have them receive that instruction in minority language educational facilities.

-  **(**5**)** Every federal institution has the duty to ensure that **the** positive measures **that it considers appropriate** are taken for the implementation of the commitments under **subsections** (1) **to (3)**.
+  **(5)** Every federal institution has the duty to ensure that the commitments under subsections (1) to (3) are **implemented by the taking of** positive measures.

   **(6)** Positive measures taken under subsection (5)